Chapter 7 : Back to School

 "...I urge you, therefore, to abide by any security restrictions..."

 Don't get me wrong, I didn't fancy Draco or anything.
 In fact, my feelings for him were slightly on the side of dislike.
 He was attractive, of course, but a total jerk.
-I'd had potions with him last year and it was practically unbearable.
-I don't know how he and his ego could fit in this room together.
+I'd transferred into his potions class last year and it was practically unbearable.
+I didn't know how he and his ego could fit in a room together.

 I snuck a glance over my shoulder and almost instantly turned back around.
-He was staring at me.
+He was smirking at me.

 "What?"
 She mouthed.